Black Noise (FM album)

-Themes
+Music and lyrics

+John Cunningham of WhatCulture said: "Like a psychedelic trip through deep space, Black Noise is unpredictable, scary and adventurous."

 All songs with lyrics have science fiction themes.
 The title "Phasors On Stun" (sometimes announced as "Set Your Phasors On Stun" when performed live) is a reference to the futuristic weapons from Star Trek; the phrase does not appear in the lyrics.
 "One O'Clock Tomorrow" was inspired by an interview with Timothy Leary as broadcast on The Tomorrow Show with Tom Snyder (which came on at one o'clock a.m.), on which Leary talked about his ideas on space travel; or as explained by Hawkins in an introduction to the song during a live performance (from a radio broadcast), "Old Dr. Tim thought, a couple of bags of this, and a couple of bags of that, and he'd just take off into outer space"; but again, neither the title nor Leary are referenced in the lyrics.
 "Journey" and "Aldebaran" (misspelled "Aldeberan" on vinyl editions) are both about a mass exodus to another planet.
 "Dialing for Dharma" (an instrumental) is a pun on Dialing for Dollars, a popular live daytime television program which gave away cash prizes via telephone.
 "Hours" and "Slaughter in Robot Village" are also instrumentals.
 "Black Noise" is about mutants who live in a secret underground world beneath a city, and rise up through the sewers at night.